eml-eda/mixprec-pruning/README.md

 # Joint Pruning and Mixed-Precision Quantization
-This repository contains code to perform jointly mixed-precision quantization and pruning.
+This repository contains the code to jointly perform mixed-precision quantization and pruning, with a differentiable algorithm.
+Check out our paper "Joint Pruning and Channel-wise Mixed-Precision Quantization for Efficient Deep Neural Networks" ([arxiv](https://arxiv.org/abs/2407.01054)) for more details about the algorithm and the implementation.

 For this project the cost models of MPIC and the NE16 DNN accelerator have been used and are located in the `hardware_models` folder.